jamesjg/FoodSAM/README.md

 ```
 Masks can also be generated for a folder of images by setting `args.data_root and args.img_dir`.
 Furthermore, by setting `args.eval` to true, the model can output the semantic masks and evaluate the metrics.

-Here are examples for semantic segmentation and instance segmentation on FoodSeg103 dataset:
+Here are examples of semantic segmentation and instance segmentation on the FoodSeg103 dataset:
 ```
 python FoodSAM/semantic.py --data_root dataset/FoodSeg103/Images --img_dir img_dir/test --ann_dir ann_dir/test --output FoodSAM/semantic_results --SAM_checkpoint  ckpts/sam_vit_l_0b3195.pth --semantic_checkpoint ckpts/SETR_MLA/iter_80000.pth --semantic_config ckpts/SETR_MLA/SETR_MLA_768x768_80k_base.py --eval
 ```